Writing usually involves sitting in a chair and hammering away at a keyboard. It can get repetitive and mundane.

 - Wear Your Words: All you need is a Sharpie (better yet, try some colored Sharpies) and a cheap, white tee shirt.
 Stretch the fabric around something firm, and start writing.
 Hey, if you ever become a world-famous novelist, that tee shirt is going to be worth big bucks!

 - Make a Mural: You can buy rolls of paper at art supply stores and even at home improvement stores.
 Roll it out and attach it to the wall.
 Masking tape works well for this, and a good place for this activity is on a garage door or a wall in a long hallway.
 Now you’re really mixing things up; you’re standing, writing on oversized paper, using a vertical surface, and as an added bonus, you can get out your colored markers or paints and really liven things up.

 - Revisit Your Childhood: Earlier I mentioned writing with paints and paintbrushes.
-Try doing it with finger paints (I bet you’re going to need that over-sized paper for this one).
+Try doing it with finger paints (I bet you’re going to need that oversized paper for this one).
 You’ll probably get dirty, so dress accordingly (you can wear that tee shirt you wrote on).
 This is another great one to do with kids.

 - Carvings: You’d be surprised at all the things you can carve — pieces of firewood, an old candle, your kitchen table.
 I’m kidding.
 Don’t wreck your kitchen table.
 But carving words slows down the writing process, which means you’ll put more thought into what you’re saying and you’ll take greater care with your grammar.
 Use a knife, an awl, or some other sharp instrument to whittle your words.

 - Shoe Boxes: Got an old shoe box lying around?
 I once co-wrote a story with a friend on the inside of a shoe box.
 Many years later, she found it and showed it to me.
 The story wasn’t half bad!